France's disgraced former Budget Minister Jérôme Cahuzac was jailed on Thursday for hiding millions from the French tax man.

-President of the Republic, François Hollande, led the charge on Tuesday evening, denouncing his former ally's four-month campaign of denial and counter-attack as “an inexcusable moral error.”
+President of the Republic, François Hollande, led the charge, denouncing his former ally's four-month campaign of denial and counter-attack as “an inexcusable moral error.”

-“He must accept all the consequences of his lie, before the French people, and never again exercise political authority,” he told TF1 television on Tuesday night.
+“He must accept all the consequences of his lie, before the French people, and never again exercise political authority,” he told TF1 television.

 Among the French commentariat, there has been no-holds-barred condemnation.